paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-we need to tell Cure where to look for the C++ executable file, so in this case, the priv directory.
+we need to tell Cure the location of the C++ executable file, so in this case, inside the priv directory.

 ---